๏ Sepilok Orangutan Sanctuary – View rescued semi-wild orangutans as they eat at their feeding stations in the rainforest

 - Australian Coates Wildlife Tours Escort

-- Qualified and experienced local English-speaking naturalist guides (one per sector; Sarawak and Sabah)
+- Qualified and experienced local English-speaking naturalist guides (one per region).

 - All entrance fees

 - All excursions and transfers set out in the itinerary